 Interested in learning more about joining Aberdeenshire Youth forum?
 Just subscribe free to this page and welcome to the team

-Want to know more first or keen but not keen on subscribing?
+Want to know more first, or interested in taking part but not keen on subscribing to the page?
 Contact your Local Area Youth Forum Youth Worker or email roisin.daly@aberdeenshire.gov.uk

-2. Have your say through surveys, polls and sharing stories.
+2. Have your say through surveys, polls, online forum discussion or sharing stories.

 We will also post anonymised survey results and reports here as well as sharing these with all our Youth Voice Representatives including your MSYPs and Youth Forums.